magit/emacsql/README.md

 The provided implementations should serve as useful examples.
-If your back-end outputs data in a clean, standard way you may be able to use the emacsql-simple-parser mixin class to do most of the work.
+If your back-end outputs data in a clean, standard way you may be able to use the emacsql-protocol-mixin class to do most of the work.

 ## See Also